13 Safe and Natural Ways To Induce Labor at Home - Baby Chick

 7. Warm Baths

-Soaking in a warm bath might help get labor going.
+Soaking in a warm bath may help get labor going.
 How so?
 Soaking in the tub helps relax you.
-Evidence shows that stress and being uptight may keep you from going into labor.10 This is why massages and baths are also beneficial.
+Evidence suggests that stress and anxiety may delay labor.10 This is why massages and baths are also beneficial.

 Are you looking for an oil to induce labor?
 Evening primrose oil (EPO) might be the thing for you since it can help soften the cervix.29 EPO contains a chemical that the body converts into prostaglandins.30 Some doctors don’t recommend this since research has been inconclusive about whether EPO effectively induces labor.11,29 However, many midwives recommend it to their patients to prepare for labor.
 Several women swear they went into labor after one or two nights of inserting capsules near their cervix.